What is Gestalt therapy?

-- the importance of this client-therapist relationship
+- the importance of this person-therapist relationship

 - the ever-changing nature of experience as people impact one on the other.

-An important focus of the work is the way in which we respond to others in the moment, whether we choose to join with them or stay apart, whether we express our experience or hold it in, whether we absorb or reject others’ influence.
-These ways of relating to others, whether aware or unaware, chosen or part of our learned behaviour, are known as ‘boundary dynamics’.
+An important focus of the work is the way in which we respond to others in the moment, whether we choose to join with them or stay apart, whether we express our experience or hold it in, whether we accept or reject others’ influence.
+These ways of relating to others, whether aware or unaware, whether chosen or part of our learned behaviour, are known as ‘boundary dynamics’.
 They are a useful way to describe and understand patterns of interaction between us and others, and how these shape our relationships, and ultimately change us over time.

 Gestalt Therapy and other approaches